pcaro90/twcaldav/README.md

 - **No sync database** - CalDAV UID is stored as a TaskWarrior [UDA](https://taskwarrior.org/docs/udas/), so there is no need for an intermediate sync database.
-- 🖥️ **Multi-Client Support** - Sync the same CalDAV server from multiple computers.
-The CalDAV server is agnostic to the sync, so it works well with other clients.
-Also, multiple TaskWarrior instances can sync against the same CalDAV server.
+- 🖥️ **Multi-Client Support** - Multiple TaskWarrior instances can sync against the same CalDAV server.
 - 🎯 **Project Mapping** - One TaskWarrior project is mapped to one CalDAV calendar.
 - 🔍 **LWW Sync** - Timestamp-based conflict resolution.
 Last Write Wins.